koosfick/NEIC1.0/README.md

     - Combine results from "Protein-protein" and "Antibody-antigen protein" predictions.
 This should be done by copying- and pasting values from the "Antibody-antigen protein".txt file (without header) directly below "Protein-protein" values.

 5. **_Prepare **NEIC1.0** input Excel file:_**
-    - Copy combined Binding energy- and affinity values (without header), and paste the values into the "Data_Transformation.xlsx" file provided.
+    - Copy combined Binding energy- and affinity values (without header), and paste the values into the "Data_Transformation.xlsm" file provided.
 This file orders data, with the output being in the correct format.
     - Transformed data will be in the second row (coloured in blue), which can be pasted (using the "Paste special > Values" option) into a new Excel spreadsheet.
 This allows for binding energy- and affinity values from multiple NLR-effector complexes to be analysed by **NEIC1.0**.
     - The first row in the new Excel spreadsheet should contain an alphabetic header, which can be found in the first row of the "Data_Transformation.xlsm" file.
     - Once the spreadsheet contains all data to be analysed, "Find and replace" all "#VALUE!" with "-1".